yyl/blog/content/posts/understanding-ssh-and-using-it-to-clone-a-github-repository.md

 tags = ['github', 'workflow', 'howto', 'ssh', 'technical', 'open_source']
 +++

 In this post I try to learn a little bit about SSH, and show you how to clone a Github repository via SSH.
-I've scrabbled most secrets, keys or identities in the terminal output but it should not affect the reading or the functionality.
+I've scrambled most secrets, keys or identities in the terminal output but it should not affect the reading or the functionality.

-I have tried to clone some github repositories to local for development lately.
+I have tried to clone some github repositories to my local machine for development lately.
 The easiest way to do that used to be `HTTPS` - "Clone using the web URL" option: I copy and paste the repo HTTPS URL, run `git clone {URL}`, that's it.

 But now it's been failing: